diresh-shrestha/diresh.io/content/blog/how-to-get-started-with-frontend-web-development.md

 image: "frontend.png"
 ---

-Learning web development can be very daunting because of the sheer number of technologies/libraries/frameworks you need to learn and keep up w.
+Learning web development can be very daunting because of the sheer number of technologies/libraries/frameworks you need to learn and keep up with.
 Luckily, there are numerous resources online (for free) that will help smoothen out the process.

 ![Frontend Web Development](https://fabiopacifici.com/wp-content/uploads/2019/11/frontend_dev.png)
 _Credits: unDraw_